 To turn a notebook into a Shared Notebook, do the following:

-- Click Share Notebook.
-The Sharing menu will be displayed
+- Click the Share icon.
+The notebook sharing options will be displayed.

 - Click one of the two sharing options:

 Allows you to share the notebook with specific Evernote users.
 If you are sharing a notebook from your personal Evernote account, or are sharing an Evernote Business notebook to someone outside the business, invitees will receive an invitation to join.
 They will have the option to View Notebook (only look at contents in a web browser) or Join Notebook (add the Shared Notebook to their Evernote account).
 If you are an Evernote Business user and are sharing a Business Notebook, invitees who are in your Evernote Business will receive a notification email and the notebook will appear in their Evernote account after their next sync.

 Creates a publicly accessible URL that can be accessed by anyone, including those who do not have Evernote.
 Please note that anyone with the Public Link will be able to view the entire contents of this notebook.
 You can disable a Public Link at anytime by clicking the notebook's Share icon and then clicking Delete public link .